nuxeo/nuxeo/scripts/README.md

   This small script does nothing more to merge the settings and mapping configuration into a single file.

-2. Edit with the `/tmp/es-conf.json` and customize your configuration
+2. Modify the `/tmp/es-conf.json` file.

-3. Create a new index with the new configuration
+3. Create a new index with the new configuration:

         curl -XPUT localhost:9200/nuxeo-new -d @/tmp/es-conf.json